 Central Coast Region 303(d) List

-The Central Coast Regional Water Quality Control Board was “off-cycle” for the 2024 California Integrated Report; however, staff assessed data from a total of 120 waterbodies, containing 438 waterbody-pollutant combinations.
-Based on these assessments, 29 waterbody-pollutant combinations are recommended to be added to and 1 waterbody-pollutant combination is recommended to be removed from the 303(d) list.
+The Central Coast Regional Water Quality Control Board was “off-cycle” for the 2024 California Integrated Report; however, staff assessed data from a total of 125 waterbodies, containing 449 waterbody-pollutant combinations.
+Based on these assessments, 29 waterbody-pollutant combinations are recommended to be added to and 3 waterbody-pollutant combinations are recommended to be removed from the 303(d) list.

 Central Coast Region-specific Assessments